mihaicris-adoreme/cordial-ios-sdk/README.md

 ```

 ## Push notifications
 The application should use Cordial SDK to configure push notifications.
 Make sure you’re not using iOS specific methods to register for push notifications as Cordial SDK would do it automatically.
-In order to handle push notification delivered and handle taps on them, the code needs to do 3 things:
+In order to handle push notification delivered and handle taps on them, the code needs to do two things:
 1. Provide Cordial SDK with an instance of the `CordialPushNotificationDelegate` protocol.
 Do so in `AppDelegate.didFinishLaunchingWithOptions`:

 &nbsp;&nbsp;&nbsp;&nbsp;Swift: